saroltah/we_love_vinyls_frontend/README.md

 - Add pagination
 - Optimize Performance
 - Add more success and error messages
-- The one market page is shown if the ID is not seen; also, it is just an empty form.
+- The One market page is shown if the ID is not seen, it is just an empty form.
 I want to build logic to check if ID exists, otherwise, send it to the page-not-found page.
-- If the ID is not seen, the one record page is shown; it is just an empty form.
+- The One Record page is shown if the ID is not seen, it is just an empty form.
 I want to build logic to check if the ID exists; otherwise, it should be sent to the page-not-found page.

 ### Future features